michaelbironneau/analyst/README.md

 ## Usage

 There are two subcommands: `run` and `validate`.
-The second is essentially a dry run of the first.
+The second is essentially a dry run of the first:

+    analyst run

+runs the script contained in the file ".analyst" in the current working directory.

+	analyst run -i

+runs in interactive mode, that is, prompting the user for parameters on STDIN.

 	analyst run -script "path/to/script" -params "param1:val1;param2:val2"

+runs the provided script, using the provided parameters.

 ## Analyst Query Language (AQL)